nmcclay/emberconf-broccoli-workshop/README.md

     @glimmer/app-compiler
 ```

-It is also recommended that you install [VS Code](https://code.visualstudio.com/download)
+It is also recommended that you install [VS Code](https://code.visualstudio.com/download) as this repo has support for
+interactive debugging, but don't worry, it's not mandatory, feel free to use whatever editor you're comfortable with.

 That's it for now, looking forward to meeting everyone! 🐹